 Race track gloves must be long and made in leather, with rigid plates of either carbon or metal on the back, the knuckles and the fingers.
 All seams must be sewn with aramid fiber, a material capable of resisting the very high temperatures generated by friction against the asphalt.
 A DCP - distortion control device - on the outer part of the little finger is needed to avoid strange twists that could cause injuries.
 Gloves have evolved immensely in the past 30 years, they used to contain not even 20 components, but now have over 80.

-All Dainese race track boots feature the D-axial system, a particular joint that protects the ankle from unnatural twists and bends.
+All Dainese race track boots feature the Axial Distortion Control System, a particular joint that protects the ankle from unnatural twists and bends.
 IN models, worn under the suit, improve aerodynamic performance, they reduce weight and increase protection.
 Being integrated in the suit, it protects the foot from twisting and decreases the external volume of the leg in the ankle area, thus reducing the risk of getting stuck on external objects.

 Never forget your inner suit, especially on warmer days.
 A thin layer of breathable material between skin and suit helps you stay dry and improves comfort considerably.
 An inner suit helps when putting on and removing the suit as it reduces the friction between your skin and the inner lining.
 This reduced friction helps by reducing the risk of the suit scratching the skin in case of a fall.
 They come in various materials and weights, to be chosen depending on the current air temperature.